Lebanese cuisine and Arak: a match made in heaven

 We can harp on all day about the greatness of Lebanese cuisine.
 However, what is most intriguing about this culture of food is the incomparable combination of food and the country’s national drink – Arak.

-Lebanese cuisine paired with a glass of arak, the country’s staple.
+Lebanese cuisine paired with a glass of arak drink, the country’s staple.
 This tradition is one that is enjoyed by Lebanese all over the world.
 The richness of Lebanese foods is best paired with the unique taste of this beverage.

 “Eat, drink (Arak) and be thankful.”